Derusnec/CrikketsVNPCS/README.txt

 ------------------------------------------------------------------------------
 CHANGELOG
 ------------------------------------------------------------------------------
-3/2/25: Initial update, I'm going to consider this to be the official first real update of the mod.
+3/2/26: Initial update, I'm going to consider this to be the official first real update of the mod.
 The changelog is pretty much this entire readme plus the downloads, so I won't go into detail, in the future I will explain update additions/what asset files are added/etc.

+3/6/26: Purrslime added, weight gain definers added for all V-NPCs current and new.
+Weight gain definers added to template file.
+GLaDOS is next, I accidentally deleted her finished file a week ago so I've been struggling to do her again (lots of voicelines) but it's time to lock in.
+I'm going to blow through my V-NPC roadmap until any more major additions.

 ------------------------------------------------------------------------------